build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 You need to create immutable versions in order to bring your bot into production.
 A version is a numbered snapshot of your work that you can publish for use in different parts of your workflow, such as development, beta deployment, and production.

 An alias is a pointer to a specific version of a bot.
 With an alias, you can easily update the version that your client applications are using without having to change any code.
-So aliases allow you to seamlessly direct traffic to different versions as needed.
+Aliases allow you to seamlessly direct traffic to different versions as needed.

 Now that I explain what a version is, you'll learn how to create versions of your bot and how to point the alias to it.